slatedocs/slate/source/index.md

-status | Contains either AVAILABLE, ACTIVE, SUPPRESSED or BLOCKED status listing_id | Your unique identifier for the listing, used for adding or deleting a record mojo_id | Claims a Business based on mojo_id, will automap or create new listing when not included mojo_url | URL for MojoPages listing name | Name of the business description | Description of the business address | Address of the business
+status | Contains either AVAILABLE, ACTIVE, SUPPRESSED or BLOCKED status listing_id | Your unique identifier for the listing, used for adding or deleting a record mojo_id | Claims a Business based on mojo_id, will automap or create new listing when not included mojo_url | URL for LocalStack listing name | Name of the business description | Description of the business address | Address of the business